What Do You Think of My Story? Why I Hate Psychiatrists?

 Some people have very blantantly obvious symptoms of bipolar that it’s unmistakable and not subjective opinion – true mania is like nothing else.
 You go weeks or months without needing any sleep, hardly.
 Like an hour or two of sleep.
 Only bipolar or a brain injury can do that.
 Bipolar II, well that can be confused with other things.

 Psychiatry is in its infancy and the patients are sort of guinea pigs.
 But what can doctors do?
 The patients are sick NOW and need help NOW, they can’t wait until the treatments are better.
 Most people with severe mental illness no longer need to be institutionalized, and that is a direct result of effective medications.
-Cancer treatment for certain kinds of cancer is terrible too, and lupus and fibromyalgia and lyme disease treatments do not help enough, and how about rheumatoid arthritis? are not the only kind of illness for which treatments are no way near good enough.
+Cancer treatment for certain kinds of cancer is terrible too, and lupus and fibromyalgia and lyme disease treatments do not help enough, and how about rheumatoid arthritis?
+Mental illnesses are not the only kind of illness for which treatments are no way near good enough.

 I have a lot of weird med reactions, but lamictal was ok – I only got headaches from it.
 It didn’t help, but it didn’t hurt either.
 Depakote gave me extremely violent nightmares, which is very rare (couldn’t even find that side effect googling around) but otherwise was OK (Ok, I lost some hair, and it grew back curlier, but I like my new hair better).
 Anyway, lamictal is first line for bipolar depression, and depakote for mixed moods.
 Those two don’t have a nasty reputation, so if you do want to try something, consider them.